keesschollaart81/vscode-home-assistant/README.md

 # Release Notes

-## v0.5 - 10-05-2019

-- New: Schema Validation/completion for most data structures
-- New: Go to Definition for include-references
-- New: HA As a Language Server (enabling other IDE's in later stage)

-For older release information visit the releases section at [GitHub](https://github.com/keesschollaart81/vscode-home-assistant/releases)
+Read all the recent changes in the [GitHub releases section](https://github.com/keesschollaart81/vscode-home-assistant/releases)

 # Feedback / Ideas

-Reach out to me on [Twitter](https://twitter.com/keesschollaart) or the [Home Assistant Discord](https://discord.gg/c5DvZ4e).
+Create an [issue](https://github.com/keesschollaart81/vscode-home-assistant/issues/new/choose), reach out to me on [Twitter](https://twitter.com/keesschollaart) or the [Home Assistant Discord](https://discord.gg/c5DvZ4e).

 # Things to do / up for grabs